Science we fund together. Focused studies that make our daily lives safer.

 Raw lab data comes back to our team.
 From there we do the hard work of analyzing, contextualizing, and presenting the findings in a way that is genuinely useful.
 Not just a spreadsheet of numbers.

-Members get access to both the underlying data and a clear explanation of what it means for the products they use every day.
+The Signal, our members-only publication, delivers the underlying data plus a clear explanation of what we found and why it matters.
 Every completed study joins the permanent, ever-growing research library.

 The Science